-Thank you to our landfill attendant, student Bradlee Bernard, who is presently leaving us to pursue post secondary studies.
+Thank you to our landfill attendant, student Bradlee Bernard, who has left us to pursue post secondary studies.
 We wish him well.

 We would also like to welcome Danielle Albright as the parttime administrative assistant, filling a role which was previously full time and which has been vacant since Oct 2024.